chogovadze/Deep-Illuminator/README.md

 ### Acknowledgment

-The developpement of the VAE for the visualzier was made possible by the [PyTorch-VAE](https://github.com/AntixK/PyTorch-VAE) repository.
+The developpement of the VAE for the visualizer was made possible by the [PyTorch-VAE](https://github.com/AntixK/PyTorch-VAE) repository.